This is the multi-page printable view of this section. Click here to print.

 The bottom line is that it’s impossible to reverse the process and get the IP, host name etc used in step 1 above.

-Then again - this is cryptografy and things change.
+Then again - this is cryptography, and there are no guarantees.

 But if you trust the certificates securing Sense itself, then the ID anonymization in Butler SOS should be ok too.
 Both are built on the same concepts of one-way cryptographic functions.